SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 #### 2.9.1 ####
 - Hotfix
 	- Fix reminder mapping for just upcoming reminders, regression intruduced in 2.9.0, ticket #406.
-- New features
+- Neue Features
 	- Add CheckForNewVersions, StoreAppDatainRoamingFolder and IncludeCustomMessageClasses as app.config keys as well, useful for All Users deployment to change defaults.
-- Bug fixes
+- Fehlerbehebungen
 	- Improve CustomPropertyMapping Validation and check if properties are empty to avoid Nullreference Exceptions.
 	- Update Google Api Nuget packages.

 #### 2.9.0 ####
-- New features
+- Neue Features
 	- Add Profile Import/Export.
 	- Improve Installer, remove Manufacturer from DefaultLocation and remember InstallDir in registry for updates.
 	- Use passive install for updates.
 	- Add toolbar buttons to expand and collapse all nodes in synchronization profiles.
 	- Add general option to expand all nodes in synchronization profiles by default.
-- Bug fixes
+- Fehlerbehebungen
 	- Catch COMException when SyncObjects can't be accessed, github issue 175.
 	- Fix installer for All users deployment.
 	- Fix Map just upcoming reminders for recurring appointments, ticket #398.

 #### 2.8.2 ####
-- Bug fixes
+- Fehlerbehebungen
 	- Fix new profile creation for calendar and task profiles and properly initialize customPropertyMapping configuration.
 	- Fix UserDefinedCustomPropertyMappings initialization to avoid Nullreference exceptions.
 	- Fix formatting of errorMessage in profile validation.

 #### 2.8.1 ####
-- Bug fixes
+- Fehlerbehebungen
 	- Avoid Nullreference Exceptions when options are not saved after upgrade to 2.8.0, gh issue 174.

 #### 2.8.0 ####
-- New features
+- Neue Features
 	- Configurable custom properties mapping for Appointments and Tasks.
 	- Update NuGet packages for Google API and NUnit.

 #### 2.7.0 ####
-- New features
+- Neue Features
 	- Map UID to GlobalAppointmentID for new meetings to avoid double events from Mail invites (only possible in Outlook 2013+).
 	- Add option to perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, ticket #390.
 	- Add Button which opens profile data directory for debugging.
-- Bug fixes
+- Fehlerbehebungen
 	- Avoid ArgumentNullException if appointments have no GlobalAppointmentID and log warning, ticket #389.
 	- Update icon of profile in options, when OutlookFolderType of profile changes.
 	- Fix for ToolBarButtons in Options.

 #### 2.6.1 ####
 - **WARNING**: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
-- Bug fixes
+- Fehlerbehebungen
 	- Fix cache conversion for tasks.
 	- Ensure synchronization context on every button click

 #### 2.6.0 ####
 - **WARNING**: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
-- New features
+- Neue Features
 	- Better support for meeting invitations.
 	- Improve duplicate event cleaner.
 	- Update Google Apis nuget packages to 1.16.0.
 	- Include GlobalAppointmentId in RelationCache.
-- Bug fixes
+- Fehlerbehebungen
 	- Update accepted meeting invitations instead of deleting and recreating them to avoid wrong cancellation mails from the CalDAV server.
 	- Catch OverflowException for invalid birthdays in contacts, ticket #386.
 	- DuplicateEventCleaner: catch exception if appointment doesn't exist anymore.